The Inside of This Unusual Brazilian Home Feels Like the Exterior

 In general, we can expect certain things from homes – things like interior walls and exterior yards.
-The Maracana House in Sao Paulo, Brazil – designed by Terra e Tuma Arquitetos Associados – features a unique inside-out design with an interior that looks more like an exterior.
+But in this Brazilian home, the opposite appears to be true.
+The Maracana House in Sao Paulo – designed by Terra e Tuma Arquitetos Associados – features a unique inside-out design with an interior that looks more like an exterior.

 The home features an interior balcony that looks out over the open layout of the ground level.
 As you ascend from the ground level up, chain-link fencing offers a physical, but not a visual, barrier.
 This unusual choice of material lends to the feeling of being outdoors.